 Statistical excellence in early career writing

-Articles must be engaging and easy to read.
-Significance is published for a broad audience of readers, with varying levels of statistical expertise.
-This means technical terms and mathematics should be kept to a minimum and explained clearly where used.
+Whatever you choose to write about, articles must be engaging and easy to read.
+Significance is published for a broad audience, with varying levels of statistical expertise.
+This means technical terms and mathematics should be kept to a minimum, and explained clearly where used.

 The competition runs until the end of May.
 Three finalists will be selected in June, with the winner announced in July at the RSS Statistical Excellence Awards ceremony.
-The winning article will be published in the October 2017 issue of Significance, and online at significancemagazine.com.
-Runners-up will be published online at the editor’s discretion.
+The winning article will be published in the October issue of Significance, and online at significancemagazine.com.
+Runners-up may also be published online or in print at the editor’s discretion.

-The winning author and runners-up will be invited to give presentations based on their articles at a special session of the Royal Statistical Society International Conference (4–7 September 2017 in Glasgow, Scotland).
+The winning author and runners-up will be invited to give presentations based on their articles at a special session of the Royal Statistical Society International Conference (3–6 September 2018 in Cardiff, Wales).

 How to enter

-Email submissions as a text/Word file or as a PDF, to firstname.lastname@example.org along with a completed entry form which you can download here.
+Email your submissions as a text/Word file, or as a PDF, to firstname.lastname@example.org.
+Make sure to include our competition entry form.

 - Entrants must be (1) students currently studying for a first degree, Master's or PhD in statistics or related subjects, or (2) graduates whose last qualification in statistics or related subjects (whether first degree, Master's or PhD) was not more than five years ago.